CodeForGiessen/refugeeApp_old/README.md

 `./app/bower_components` | Download scripts using bower.
 `./resources/` | Your resource directory for iOS or Android `./test/` | Directory for your test scripts
+`.www/` | Directory which is used for the browser view and cordova build

 #Deployment
 ##Android Publishing